uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 #### axel

 axel not only downloads files over different protocols, but accelrates the process by using multiple connections to retrieve files from the destination.
-Axel is availale on Rivanna through `module load axel`.
+Axel is availale on Rivanna/Afton through `module load axel`.
 The syntax for using axel over 10 connections is as follows:
 ```bash
 axel -n 10 http://example.com/file.zip